Guillaumertr/Guillaumertr/README.md

 ## 🧠 About Me
 - 🎓 Currently enrolled in the **Master 2 Probabilité et Finance (ex-DEA El Karoui)** at École Polytechnique & Sorbonne Université.
-- 🏦 Currently a quantitative research intern at **BNP Paribas Asset Managemetn**, working on alpha signal in the equity market.
+- 🏦 Quantitative research intern at **BNP Paribas Asset Managemetn**, working on alpha signal in the equity market.
 - 🔬 Passionate about **stochastic processes**, **numerical methods**, and **optimal decision-making under uncertainty**.

 ---